tdmakepeace/pensando_vf_interface_create/README.md

 \<base mac-address> -- starting MAC address you want to assing to the VF interfaces (script will increment the last octet<br>
 \<output file> -- (optional) output to file if you are running from a central location, or screen is no output defined <br>

-If set to output, two files are created ".yaml" and ".set".
-The ".yaml" provides the expected output if you are using netplan to configure the server, ".set" is the output if you want to set within the current session.
+If set to output, three files are created ".yaml", ".set"and .service.
+The ".yaml" provides the expected output if you are using netplan to configure the server, ".set" is the output if you want to set within the current session. <br>
+  Note: currently netplan does not get the interface Mac-addresses registered on the DSC. <br>

   #### Example
   ```